Campus as a Living Lab Grant Program

 The ‘Campus as a Living Lab’ Grant Program is a unique opportunity to partner faculty and facilities management staff in using the campus as a forum for the exploration of sustainability concepts and theories.
 The program aligns the California State University’s long-standing commitment to sustainability with the fundamental goal of preparing students for the workforce.

-Students in every discipline can benefit from general education courses that introduce theories and concepts in sustainability and environmental responsibility, including but not limited to Science, Technology, Engineering, and Math (STEM) disciplines.
-Proposals that incorporate at least one high-impact practice such as for-credit internships, service-learning courses, undergraduate research opportunities, student learning communities, and first year or capstone programs, are strongly encouraged.
+Students in every discipline can benefit from courses that introduce theories and concepts in sustainability and environmental responsibility, including but not limited to Science, Technology, Engineering, and Math (STEM) disciplines.
+Course redesigns that incorporate at least one high-impact practice such as for-credit internships, service-learning courses, undergraduate research opportunities, student learning communities, and first year or capstone programs, are strongly encouraged.

-For additional information regarding the Campus as a Living Lab Grant Program, please contact Ms. Meaghan Smith, Capital Planning, Design and Construction, at (562) 951-4102 or firstname.lastname@example.org.
+For additional information regarding the Campus as a Living Lab Grant Program, please contact Ms. Meaghan C. Smith, Principal University Planner and Project Manager at (562) 951-4102 or firstname.lastname@example.org.